My-car-computer Logo

 Carputer Motherboards and Processors

-Via Epia Motherboard
+Via Epia Board

-Until recently, the only real contender for a combination of Motherboard and processor with a low power consumption, and also importantly, low heat generation, was Via's range of Mini-ITX motherboards.
+Until 2008, the only real contender for a combination of Motherboard and processor with a low power consumption, and also importantly, low heat generation, was Via's range of Mini-ITX mother boards.
 These boards are designed to use a minimum amount of power, whilst still being able to run the same software as their desktop counterparts.
 The downside is that the processors are not particularly powerful or fast.
+However, so long as you can survive without being able to run applications requiring cutting edge graphics processing, these mother boards are fast and powerful enough for a car PC.
+The boards are sold with the processor soldered in place, so there is no upgrade route.

 If you are really tight for space and need to use the smallest possible size of main board, you can consider Via's Pico-ITX boards.

-Intel Atom Mainboard Graphic
+Intel Atom Mainboard

 Intel Atom Board